angrymouse/awesome-arweave-proposals/README.md

-# awesome-arweave-specs
+# awesome-arweave-proposals

-Breakdown of the differences between different protocol standards
+A breakdown of the differences between protocol proposals on Arweave.